r-Techsupport/rTS_Wiki/docs/recommendations/temps-voltages.md

 [Download](https://download.amd.com/Desktop/AMD-Ryzen-Master.exe)

 ## HWiNFO
-Like Specs, this has a ton of info, but it is isolated to hardware.
+Like Specify, this has a ton of info, but it is isolated to hardware.
 We utilize this for extended logging of voltages, temps, etc. during stress tests.

 [Download](https://www.hwinfo.com/download/)